 In 2015, she moved to Belgium to further her career as a dance teacher, as well as to continue her music projects.

-BENEDICT NOON is an actor in Brussels, who has appeared in both musicals and theatre.
+BENEDICT NOON is an actor based in London and Brussels, who has appeared in film, musicals and theatre.

 Benedict has an Associate Diploma in Performance Arts teaching, an internationally recognised qualification listed by the UK’s Office of Qualifications and Examinations Regulation and awarded by Performance Arts Awards.